 Spark of Hope - horribly jarring use of expressions (Sayori smiles as she tells you Monika is a bitch and you shouldn't forgive her, etc), the story doesn't seem to acknowledge that Act 4 happened, doesn't understand that MC isn't the player, and the handling of the emotional drama makes it sound like the writer already had a talk with the characters about it.
 MC has a line in the beginning where he says what happened is his fault; I don't know how you can think without being some kind of crazed misandrist or something.

 Doki Doki Easter Hunt (it's a trick, like ABND day 12)

-Monika's Redemption - ambiguously self-contradicting canon, poorly executed emotional scenes, characters behaving in shockingly unrealistic ways, and yet another copy-paste of the disgusting torture scene from ABND day 12.
+Monika's Redemption - self-contradicting canon, poorly executed emotional scenes, characters behave in shockingly unrealistic ways, and yet another copy-paste of the disgusting torture scene from ABND day 12.
 Doesn't really do anything well.

 Sayori Date - a cheap attempt at horror without any understanding of what made it work in the original game.

 Weatheard World Director's Cut [sic] - similar notes to Sayori Date